AxaFrance/oidc-client/packages/context/README.md

 # Service Worker Support

-- Firefox : still a bug that has to be fixed by us
+- Firefox : test on firefox 98.0.2
 - Chrome/Edge : tested on version upper to 90
 - Opera : tested on version upper to 80
 - Safari : tested on Safari/605.1.15